corda/corda-docs-portal/content/en/tutorials/corda/5.0-dev-preview-1/os/build-basic-cordapp/c5-basic-cordapp-state.md

 title: Write states
 ---

-This tutorial guides you through writing the two states you need in your CorDapp: `AppleStamp` and `BasketofApples`.
-You will be creating these states in the `contracts/src/main/java/com/applestamp/states/` directory in this tutorial.
-Refer to the `TemplateState.java` file in this directory to see a template state.
+This tutorial guides you through writing the two states you need in your CorDapp: `MarsVoucher` and `BoardingTicket`.
+You will be creating these states in the `contracts/src/main/kotlin/com/marsvoucher/states/` directory in this tutorial.
+Refer to the `TemplateState.kt` file in this directory to see a template state.

+States in the Corda 5 Developer Preview are largely the same as states in Corda 4.
+A state still must implement `ContractState` or one of its dependents.

+The main difference in writing states in the Developer Preview is that you must [add a `JsonRepresentable`](#add-the-json-representable).
+This ensures that the output can be returned over RPC.

 ## Learning objectives